g-plane/blog/source/_posts/improve-wat-parser-perf.md

 ## Clone well-known green tokens and green nodes

 There're many parentheses and keywords in WAT.
-For these tokens and nodes, we shouldn't create them again and again when parsing.
+For these tokens and nodes, they shouldn't be created again and again when parsing.
 Looking into the implementation of `rowan::GreenToken` and `rowan::GreenNode`, there's a `Arc` inside, so we can prepare these well-known tokens and nodes in advance, then put them into `LazyLock` one by one, and clone them when needed.